zyrconlabs/cascadia-os/README.md

 # Cascadia OS

-> The execution layer for AI operators that actually finish the work.
+> **The execution layer for AI operators that actually finish the work.**

 ---

-Before I built AI operators, I built machines that could not be allowed to fail.

 I was five years old the first time I took apart a telephone.
 Not for school.
 Because I needed to understand how the sound got through the wire.

+Before I built AI operators, I built machines that could not be allowed to fail.

-Decades later — after aerospace engineering, industrial automation, and building always-on systems under real heat, cost, and security constraints — I kept running into the same problem: AI that looked impressive in demos and became unreliable the moment it touched real work.
+Decades later — after aerospace engineering, industrial automation, large-scale warehouse and government infrastructure work, and building always-on systems under real heat, cost, and security constraints — I kept running into the same problem: AI that looked impressive in demos and became unreliable the moment it touched real work.

 I didn't want a chatbot.
 I wanted an operator I could trust.
 Something that remembers, asks before acting, resumes after failure, and stays bounded when the stakes are real.

-That's what this is. → [Full story](STORY.md)
+**That's what this is.** → [Full story](./STORY.md)

 ---